 The basic design concept for the detectors mounted inside the endcap will have them supported by individual rails mounted to the inner circumference of the cylindrical ring and on rails attached to the outer horizontal circumferential surface of the nose if needed.
-The heavy gas Cherenkov will be separated into six sections with each section utilizing two rails to attach the section to the outer circumference of the endcap.
-A counterweight balanced installation device that is slung from the crane can be used to orient and position each section onto the rails.
+A large universal installation fixture is envisioned to load each of the detector packages onto the endcap rails.
+The framework design is intended to accommodate the various endcap detectors with interchangeable fixturing specific to each group.
 Personnel access to the endcap will be through man lifts and/or a specialized scaffolding as needed.

-4536 19.5 Large Angle Detector and Baffle Installation Mechanism
+19.5 Large Angle Detector and Baffle Installation Mechanism

 An installation mechanism is needed to load the large angle detector packages and baffle system into the internal support structure mentioned in the last section.
 This mechanism will likely be mounted to the longitudinal track system used for the endcap movement and can utilize the tracks for rolling the detectors and baffles into the cryostat and transferring the load to the internal frame.
 Depending on the final design of the detectors and baffle system the support could be a simple beam that runs through the middle of the detectors and baffles.
-See Figure 169 for similar approach at BNL
+See Figure 176 for similar approach at BNL

-4543 19.6 Light Gas Cherenkov Installation Structure
+19.6 Light Gas Cherenkov Installation Structure

-The light gas Cherenkov will mount to the external downstream end of the magnet and will not 4544 traverse with endcap.
-When the endcap is in the operational position the light gas Cherenkov will 4545 be enclosed within the cylindrical ring along with the rest of the forward angle detectors.
-The light 4546 gas Cherenkov detector will be made up of six pie shaped sections that will need to be bolted to 4547 the downstream side of the magnet.
-A space frame similar to a scaffolding system would hold 4548 and position each section while being attached to magnet.
-The space frame would attach to the 4549 rail system and could be movable along the rails if needed.
-The space frame will be suitable for 4550 personnel access to allow workers to perform the installation and maintenance of the detectors.
-4551
+The light gas Cherenkov will mount to the external downstream end of the magnet and will not traverse with endcap.
+When the endcap is in the operational position the light gas Cherenkov will be enclosed within the cylindrical ring along with the rest of the forward angle detectors.
+The light gas Cherenkov detector will be made up of six pie shaped sections that will need to be bolted to the downstream side of the magnet.
+A space frame similar to a scaffolding system would hold and position each section while being attached to magnet.
+The space frame would attach to the rail system and could be movable along the rails if needed.
+The space frame will be suitable for personnel access to allow workers to perform the installation and maintenance of the detectors.

-4552 20 Project Status and Proposed Management Organization
+4 20 Project Status and Proposed Management Organization

-The SoLID spectrometer was initially proposed in 2009 for two experiments: SIDIS experiment 4553 (PR12-09-014, later became E12-10-006) and the PVDIS experiment (PR12-09-012, later became 4554 E12-10-007).
+The SoLID spectrometer was initially proposed in 2009 for two experiments: SIDIS experiment (PR12-09-014, later became E12-10-006) and the PVDIS experiment (PR12-09-012, later became E12-10-007).
 Both experiments aim to achieve high precision which require very high statistics.
-4555 A spectrometer/detector system with a large acceptance and also able to handle high luminosity is 4556 needed.
-Therefore SoLID is designed to have a large solid angle and broad momentum acceptance 4557 and can handle luminosity up to 10^{39} s-1cm-2 with a baffle system in the PVDIS configuration 4558 and 10^{37} s-1cm-2 without a baffle system in the SIDIS configuration.
-With these unique features, 4559 SoLID is ideal for inclusive and semi-inclusive DIS experiments and is also good for measurements 4560 of certain exclusive reactions.
-The SoLID base equipment consists of a solenoid magnet (CLEO-II 4561 magnet), tracking detectors (GEMs), electron PID detectors (electromagnetic calorimeter and light 4562 gas Čerenkov detector) and hadron PID detectors (MRPC, heavy gas Čerenkov and EC), DAQ sys-4563 tem, supporting structure and infrastructure needed for the spectrometer.
-Leveraging the unique 4564 capabilities of SoLID, currently, there are five high impact (four "A" rating and one "A"") experi-4565 ments approved using SoLID, including a near threshold J/ψ production experiment in addition to 4566 three SIDIS and one PVDIS experiments.
+A spectrometer/detector system with a large acceptance and also able to handle high luminosity is needed.
+Therefore SoLID is designed to have a large solid angle and broad momentum acceptance and can handle luminosity up to $10^{39} \mathrm{s}^{-1} \mathrm{cm}^{-2}$ with a baffle system in the PVDIS configuration and 10^{37} s-1cm-2 without a baffle system in the SIDIS configuration.
+With these unique features, SoLID is ideal for inclusive and semi-inclusive DIS experiments and is also good for measurements of certain exclusive reactions.
+The SoLID base equipment consists of a solenoid magnet (CLEO-II magnet), tracking detectors (GEMs), electron PID detectors (electromagnetic calorimeter and light gas Cherenkov detector) and hadron PID detectors (MRPC, heavy gas Cherenkov and EC), DAQ system, supporting structure and infrastructure needed for the spectrometer.
+Leveraging the unique capabilities of SoLID, currently, there are five high impact (four "A" rating and one "A"") experi-ments approved using SoLID, including a near threshold J/ψ production experiment in addition to three SIDIS and one PVDIS experiments.
 Three more run-group proposals were also approved.
-4567